 There are more parties in general this time of the year and they all provide ample time for making new contacts.
 Even if you don’t think your friend of a friend’s party seems like it would be a good place to find contacts, you may be surprised.
-“Be professional yet social at all times,” says Harris.
+“Be professional, yet social at all times,” Harris says.

 People also have more time off in general so they may have time to meet for a coffee or drink.